 - Add about 1 cup of batter to each pan and use the back of a spoon to gently spread it in an even layer across the bottom of the pan.

 - Bake the layers for 15-18 minutes, until the edges are golden and beginning to pull away from the sides of the pan.
 The cake should spring back when touched.
 Watch carefully - thin layers can over bake quickly.
 Remove the pans from the oven and place on wire racks.
 Let the layers cool in the pans for 5 minutes, then run a knife around the edge of the pans before flipping the pans upside down on the wire racks to remove the cakes.

 - Re-grease, flour and line the pans with parchment paper.
 (You should be able to reuse the same piece of parchment paper.)
 Fill the pans with 1 cup batter, and continue baking until you have 8 layers of cake.

 - Once all the cake layers are baked and cooled, brush the tops of each layer with about 1 tablespoon of Limoncello.
 (Optional; see note below.)

 - Make one recipe of Italian Meringue Buttercream.
 Once complete, beat in 1 tbsp pure vanilla extract and 10 oz good quality blackberry jam.

-- If your lemon curd is on the sweet side and you want it to be a bit more tart, stir in 1 -3 tsp lemon extract.
+- If your lemon curd is on the sweet side and you want it to be a bit more tart, stir in a bit of lemon extract or lemon oil.

 - Gently unwrap one of the layers of cake and lay it on a serving plate.
 Spread 4-5 tbsp of lemon curd in an even layer across the cake, leaving about 1-inch gap around the edges of the cake round.
 Top with another layer of cake and more lemon curd.
 Repeat until all the cake layers have been used.